ScienceOfComputerProgramming/SCICO-D-23-00335/README.md

 #### Documentation <a name="docs"></a>

+The document below explains the general idea of model-based testing of a game, and the main APIs to do it:

    * [Modelling a game with an EFSM, and model-based testing.](./docs/efsm.md)

+To use PX-MBT, a 'plugin' connecting it to your game under test is needed.
+The documents below provide guidelines on how to implement such a plugin.
+This would take some effort; but it is a one-off effort, after which you will be able to use the plugin for further automated testing the game.

    * [Building the 'plugin' to connect PX-MBT to your own computer game](./docs/plugin.md).
    * [Concretization layer](./docs/concretization.md)

+The documents below explain to generate tests, to run them, and then to perform PX verification on the resulting execution traces.

    * [Preparing PX testing](./docs/preppx.md)
    * [Running the test cases (and producing emotion traces)](./docs/running.md)
    * [PX verification and other analyses](./docs/analyses.md)